s-bhatia1216/unwrapping-customer-delight/README.md

 <h2>License</h2>
 <p>This project is licensed under the Apache License 2.0.
 See the LICENSE file for more details.</p>
 <h2>Notes</h2>
-<p> This team was provided with sample data and the public nature of this data and project is under review.</p>
+<p> This team was provided with sample data and this data is available for download in our Raw Data Set folder.
+To use this data, you will need to download it as an excel sheet to your local device and upload it in the code.</p>

 <h2>Acknowledgments</h2>
 <p>This project was completed as part of a challenge project with The Estée Lauder Companies.
 Special thanks to all involved for their guidance.</p>